“We need a culture of evaluation, independent and real-time evaluation with full transparency.”

 agencies and for the United Nations evaluation system as a whole.”

-This workshop focuses on how the Independent Evalaution Office of UNDP, one of the largest evaluation offices in the United Nations (UN) system, approaches evaluation, the kinds of questions it asks, the data it collects, and the reports it writes.
+This course will discuss how one of the largest evaluation offices in the United Nations (UN) system approaches evaluation, the kinds of questions it asks, the data it collects, and the reports it writes.

 - Improve their knowledge and skills in the design, management and implementation of UN evaluations;